Tycee02/alx-system_engineering-devops/command_line_for_the_win/README.md

-This a on Command line for the win project
+This is a Command line for the win project

 The demostration of how to use SFTP goes as thus: